redhat-openstack/website/source/index.html.md

 </div>
 <div class="row">
 <div class="span7 offset4 pad-sides begin-content pull-m">
-## Red Hat loves OpenStack

-The [OpenStack project](//openstack.org) has a diverse and growing community of contributors, but none match Red Hat's combination of production experience, technical expertise, and commitment to the open source way of producing software.
+## Neutron Networking Google Hangout

+On **Tuesday, September 24th**, we had a Google Hangout covering Neutron Networking for beginners.
+And we're planning one for October 31st to take you to the next step of networking.

+Here's the video from our first Hangout event.
+You can see other videos in the [RDO Videos](RDO Videos) section of the site.

-<iframe width="630" src="//youtube.com/embed/OsQJmipzBYI" frameborder="0" align="center" allowfullscreen="true"> </iframe>
+<iframe width="630" src="//youtube.com/embed/afImoFeuDnY" frameborder="0" align="center" allowfullscreen="true"> </iframe>

 From the Linux kernel and the KVM hypervisor to the top level OpenStack project components, Red Hat has expertise at every level of the stack.
 Whether you want to run a proof of concept of OpenStack on CentOS, or you want to prepare a production cloud and you are evaluating partners for your deployment, who better to go to than the number one contributor to OpenStack?